The challenge: Develop a dating app for aussies that doesn’t make them uncomfortable.

 - Innovation and novelty in dating apps can attract a lot of attention

 So, it seems that what Australians want is a dating app that doesn’t base everything on looks, has mobile and web alternatives, uses advanced algorithms to match users and does it in an innovative and novel way.
-If an app entrepreneur can crack the code and deliver these results, Aussies might finally be able to find love in an app and be comfortable enough to admit it.
+If an app entrepreneur can crack the code and develop a dating app that delivers these results, Aussies might finally be able to find love in an app and be comfortable enough to admit it.

 By Joe Russell – Founder and Director at DreamWalk App Development, Melbourne.